reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 });
 ```

-...could be rewritten using a React component:
+… could be rewritten using a React component:

 ```js
 function Button() {